HarukaNanase/Jellies/README.md

 Vector2 - a 2d vector (x,y)
 Color - a 4-component color, RGBA
 Camera2D - a 2d camera that transforms screen coordinates to world coordinates and accounts for the automatic scaling that SDL does with SDL_RenderSetLogicalSize.

-PS: No jellies were harmed during the realization of this tech task.